 Smoking is a low and slow method of cooking, and the cooking environment should be between 180 degrees and 250 degrees F. Use a meat thermometer to be sure the meat is fully cooked, as it often takes longer than expected.
 The longer the smoke, the stronger the flavor.

 Cold smoking has a different set of concerns.
 Since the meat, or more often fish, is meant to remain raw, there is no opportunity for harmful microbes to be killed in the cooking process.
 The meat needs to be kept below 41 degrees, the temperature at which most harmful bacteria cease to grow.
 It is possible to cold smoke any kind of meat, but for food safety, all meat except fresh fish should be cooked before eating.

 The tricky part is exposing the meat to smoke without raising the temperature of the meat.
 With modern technology, this is usually accomplished with the simple use of a refrigerated unit of some kind, as simple as a mini fridge, with the smoke piped into it.

 Historically, one trick used for cold smoking fish was to build a fire in an underground chamber and pipe the smoke through the ground, which would gradually cool the smoke, into a separate underground chamber containing the meat.
 The low ambient temperature of the earth would keep both the meat and the smoke cool.

-Another big risk when using a smoker of any kind, homemade or commercial, is carbon monoxide poisoning.
+Another big risk when using a meat smoker of any kind, homemade or commercial, is carbon monoxide poisoning.
 Always set up smokers outdoors or in well-ventilated outbuildings.
 If you are smoking in a garage, always leave the doors open and make sure you have a working carbon monoxide alarm.
 Safety should be the first thing you consider before you start smoking, regardless of whether it’s hot or cold.

 55-Gallon Drum Smoker